 A Cauchy filter on a uniform space is a proper filter with, for each uniform cover , a set with .

 (It is sufficient to consider a base of uniform covers.)

 All of the above have non-symmetric versions: quasimetric spaces, quasigauge spaces, topological monoids, quasiuniform spaces.
-The definition of Cauchy filter for these is the same, with these caveats: * for a topological monoid, there is a difference between left and right in in Definition 3; * there is no notion of quasiuniform cover to generalise Definition 5.
+The definition of Cauchy filter for these is the same, with these caveats:

 The most general context is that of a Cauchy space, where the notion of Cauchy filter is axiomatic.